Our Services

 If your symptoms are mild and occasional, these strategies may help:

 If sleep apnea is a concern, don't ignore it.
-Consider completing a symptom check for Sleep Apnea Syndrome and then discuss results with a healthcare professional.
+Consider completing a symptom check and then discuss results with a healthcare professional.

 A heavy head feeling in the morning is common and often linked to sleep quality, dehydration, muscle tension, or mild sinus congestion.
 In many cases, simple lifestyle adjustments improve symptoms.